Between the ages of 8 to 14, confidence levels in girls drop by 30%.

 Our Role as Parents

 In conclusion, nurturing confidence is a journey with climbs and descents along the way.
 Some days our daughters may stand tall and shine.
-Other days, she may feel defeated and not good enough.
+On other days, she may feel defeated and not good enough.
 Our steady reassurances as parents and our honest reflections about our own journey to confidence can serve as wind in their sails.

-Above all, it’s important that our daughters know that we believe in them, that we’ll be there when they leap and when they fall and that we’ll be cheering them on…every step of the way.
+Above all, it’s important that our daughters know that we believe in them, that we’ll be there when they leap and when they fall, and that we’ll be cheering them on…every step of the way.

 Is there a girl in your life that needs help tapping into her confidence?
 How can you best support her growth?